ojryan01/RegistrationMetrics/readme.md

 4. FUTURE WORK
 #

 QUICKSTART
 -------------------
+For VS code:

+Activate venv by entering the following command from command prompt:

+    venv\Scripts\activate.bat

+You might need to change your default interpreter to command prompt and restart the terminal.

-Open terminal and enter the following commands:
+Enter the following terminal commands:

     pip install -r requirements.txt
     python registration.py